gaphor/presentations/make-your-app-multiplatform/slides.md

 ## Stay True to the Ecosystem
 - Follow the modern best practices for the language you are using
 - These solutions will be tried and true
-- For Python that includes pyproject.toml and a Python build tool
+- For Python: pyproject.toml and a Python build tool

 Notes: